San Jose Clergy Sexual Abuse Attorneys

 Rosenfeld Injury Lawyers LLC has long served as a legal advocate for victims of child sex abuse in the San Jose and Santa Clara County religious community.
 With our years of experience, we use the law to protect our client’s rights.
 Our law firm understands the challenges of facing the Roman Catholic Church without legal assistance.

 If you or your loved one is a Catholic clergy abuse victim, we can handle every aspect of your case to ensure the legal action you take has a successful outcome.
-Let us discuss your case confidentially in a safe environment to discuss the merits of a claim.
+Let a clergy abuse lawyer from our firm discuss your case confidentially in a safe environment to go over the merits of a claim.
 We can provide numerous options to ensure you receive the justice you deserve.

 Bishop McGrath Releases Names of Priests with Allegations of Child Sex Abuse